JKamlah/tesseractXplore/README.md

 1. Drag & drop images or folders into the window.
 2. Or, select files via the file browser on the right
-3. Enter an iNaturalist observation ID or taxon ID
+3. Enter an iNaturalist gt ID or model ID
 4. Click the 'Run' button in the lower-left to tag the selected images

 Other things to do: